AudriusButkevicius/hotsdraft-overlay/README.md

 1. Heroes with portraits with little features (lookin at you Malthael) sometimes fail to be detected
 2. As of 2020-03-19, [hotsdraft.com](http://hotsdraft.com) does not include Deathwing
-3. False-positive detections which should be addressed by item 6 in "Things that I think are worth working on"

 ## Things that I think are worth working on